Q23 (New York City bus): Bus redesign

 In December 2019, the MTA released a draft redesign of the Queens bus network.
 As part of the redesign, the Q23 would have been replaced by a high-density "intra-borough" route, the QT11, running along 108th Street, Queens Boulevard, Union Turnpike, and 188th Street to Fresh Meadows.
 The QT11 would still originate in East Elmhurst but would continue along 108th Street between Ditmars and Queens Boulevards.
 The existing routings in Corona and Forest Hills would have been replaced by two "neighborhood" bus routes, the QT82 and QT87 respectively.
 The redesign was delayed due to the COVID-19 pandemic in New York City in 2020, and the original draft plan was dropped due to negative feedback.
 At the time, the Q23 was one of the slowest bus routes in New York City due to its serpentine path.
 From 2018 to 2022, it consistently traveled slower than 8 mph, the average speed of New York City bus routes.

 A revised plan was released in March 2022.
 As part of the new plan, the Q23 would become a "limited-stop" route and run overnight, following the routing of the QT11; it would supplement the Q46 and a new Q48 service, which would run nonstop on Union Turnpike west of 188th Street.
 The Corona and Forest Hills sections would be respectively replaced by two new "local" routes, the Q14 and Q73.

+A final bus-redesign plan was released in December 2023.
+The Q23 was to be truncated to the 103rd Street–Corona Plaza station at its north end, but its south end would remain unchanged.
+A new Q14 service would take over the segment north of Corona Plaza.

+On December 17, 2024, addendums to the final plan were released.
+Among these, Q23 service to East Elmhurst was retained, but it will take over the current Q48 route via 108th Street and Ditmars Boulevard, and will use Yellowstone Boulevard instead of Austin Street in Forest Hills.
+Current Q23 service via 102nd/103rd Streets and 29th Avenue will be replaced by the new Q14.
+Bus stops were also rearranged.
+On January 29, 2025, the current plan was approved by the MTA Board, and the Queens Bus Redesign went into effect in two different phases during Summer 2025.
+The Q23 is part of Phase I, which started on June 29, 2025.